GTAmodding/gta3script-specs/SPECIFICATION.md

 A command is said to call a **subroutine** if it changes the *flow of control* but saves the current *program counter* in a stack to be restored later.

-A command is said to **terminate** a script if it halts and reclaims storage and states of such a script.
+A command is said to **terminate** a script if it halts and reclaims storage of such a script.

 ### Script Files